actualbudget/actual/docs/backup-restore/restore.md

    ![](/img/migrating/actual-import-2.png)

 That is it.
 A fresh budget will show in your budget list.
-If the imported data is a copy of your current budget, you may want to rename the new budget by clicking on it's name so you can tell them apart.
+If the imported data is a copy of your current budget, you may want to rename the new budget by clicking on its name so you can tell them apart.
 Once you verify the new imported budget is correct, you can navigate back to the budget selection screen by closing the current budget and deleting the old copy.

 ## Errors When Restoring Database From Backup
 It is possible that you may encounter an error during restoration that says: